its-saanvi/linux-mcsr/doc/minecraft/wayland/boat-eye.md

   - Lets you decrease your sensitivity automatically when you change to tall resolution, or manually with either a mouse button or keyboard key (not limited to mouse buttons like usual).
   - Also easily allows the use of a ["god sensitivity"](https://gist.github.com/ExeRSolver/c4e852bb2527069e08c1a5e0a9c47613) without changing how the mouse feels whatsoever.
     - With a god sens, the default boat mode in Ninjabrain Bot may be set to green boat, removing the need to get in a boat and F3+C to get green boat before measuring, assuming you haven't steered a boat at any point beforehand.
+  - Does not require increasing DPI/decreasing pointer speed, avoiding any issues with other games that do not have a raw input option or when using your mouse on other PCs.
 - Windows-like setup + raw input/DPI toggle
   - This mirrors what you would do on Windows, which involves changing your mouse's DPI and your system's pointer speed to ensure things feel the same after changing your Minecraft sensitivity.
   - Quickest to setup if your mouse's DPI is already set accordingly, i.e. if you had boat eye set up on Windows beforehand.

 ## Method 1: Waywall sensitivity

-Skip steps 1.1 and 1.2 if you've never setup boat eye before.
+Skip steps 1.1 and 1.2 if you've never set up boat eye before.

 ### 1.1: Find DPI and Minecraft sens for Windows sens of 10